nearform/orion/packages/gatsby-theme-acme/README.md

 }
 ```

-You can now use Material UI components with the theming specified.
+You can now use Material UI components and they'll pick up the theming rules defined within this package.

 ```
 import React from "react"